samplchallenges/samplchallenges.github.io/_current_challenges/index.md

 We will first run a pKa prediction challenge on the 24 compounds, and then a logD challenge.
 Deadlines are in summer 2021; refer to the SAMPL8 GitHub repository for details.

 ### SAMPL7 challenges
+SAMPL7 has now concluded, and the physical properties special issue is closed for submission.
 - Protein-ligand binding to the Pleckstrin homology domain interacting protein (PHIP) second bromodomain (PHIP2), in three phases.
 - Host-guest binding on octa acid derivatives (Gibb lab); deadline was Nov.
 1, 2019.
 - Host-guest binding on modified cyclodextrin derivatives (Gilson lab); deadline was Nov.
 1, 2019